Crossdeck Docs

 It is not a promise.
 The await works (resolves the boolean) but signals the wrong mental model in code review and in AI-generated diffs.

 In React, do not call isEntitled directly inside render.
-The cache populates asynchronously; React has no way to know the cache changed, so the component would show the empty-cache result forever.
+The hydrated cache is correct at first paint, but a later getEntitlements() or syncPurchases() mutates it asynchronously — and React has no way to know, so a bare-call component is frozen on whatever the cache held at mount.
 Use the useEntitlement(key) hook from @cross-deck/web/react instead — it subscribes to cache mutations and re-renders when the answer changes.

 useEntitlement(key) — React